intel/ad-rss-lib/doc/ad_rss/HLD-KeyDesignDecisionsAndAlternatives.md

-One drawback of the iterative approach is that the RSS implementation has to get to know the lane geometries in detail to be able to calculate the acceleration values to be used for every position within the situation-based coordinate systems.
+One drawback of the iterative approach is that the RSS implementation has to get to know the lane geometries in detail to be able to calculate the acceleration values to be used for every position within the constellation-specific lane coordinate systems.
 Therefore, this design approach is not selected by this ad-rss-lib implementation.